“Who will pay for my car accident in New Mexico?”

 Why you need a lawyer after your car accident

 Even if the other driver clearly caused your crash, don’t simply assume you will automatically be compensated for all your accident-related expenses.
 In most cases, most insurance companies do everything they can to reduce or deny your claim altogether.

 Attorney Szantho knows how insurance companies think.
-That's because he has successfully fought them in case after case involving car accidents like yours.
+That’s because he has successfully fought them in case after case involving car accidents like yours.
 Get the results you deserve after your accident.
-Contact Szantho Law Firm and demand justice.
+Contact the Szantho Law Firm and demand justice.
 Schedule your free case evaluation right now.